jrasmusson/ios-professional-course/Password-Reset/4-PasswordStatusView/README.md

 ### Hard code the heights

-One thing we could do is hard code the heights and take away the height ambiguity that way.
+One thing we could do is hard code the heights.

 **PasswordStatusView**